Photon statistics

 Photon statistics is the theoretical and experimental study of the statistical distributions produced in photon counting experiments, which use photodetectors to analyze the intrinsic statistical nature of photons in a light source.
 In these experiments, light incident on the photodetector generates photoelectrons and a counter registers electrical pulses generating a statistical distribution of photon counts.
+At low counts, so-called shot noise may be observed due to the random Poisson nature of photon emission.
 Low intensity disparate light sources can be differentiated by the corresponding statistical distributions produced in the detection process.

 Three regimes of statistical distributions can be obtained depending on the properties of the light source: Poissonian, super-Poissonian, and sub-Poissonian.
 The regimes are defined by the relationship between the variance and average number of photon counts for the corresponding distribution.
 Both Poissonian and super-Poissonian light can be described by a semi-classical theory in which the light source is modeled as an electromagnetic wave and the atom is modeled according to quantum mechanics.
 In contrast, sub-Poissonian light requires the quantization of the electromagnetic field for a proper description and thus is a direct measure of the particle nature of light.